 - financial investments

-- household bills, for example rent, gas, electricity, water
+- household bills such as rent, gas, electricity, water

 - buying personal care from an unregistered care agency

-- payments to close relatives living in the same household - unless there are exceptional circumstances which must be agreed by the council
+- payments to close relatives living in the same household - unless there are exceptional circumstances that must be agreed by the Council

 - health care needs, which would otherwise be paid for by the NHS.